tripal/tripal/docs/dev_guide/rtd.rst

 How do I add ReadTheDocs to my project?
 ---------------------------------------
+Below is a quick overview of steps for integrating your module's documentation with RTD:

-- Set up your ReadeTheDocs account and add your project integration
+- Set up your ReadTheDocs account and import your project.
 - Install Sphinx
 - Run the quickstart command: ``sphinx-quickstart``
-- Write your documentation (we're using RST format)
+- Write your documentation (we're using reStructuredText (RST) format)
+  - Create an ``index.rst`` as the home page
+  ` Link other RST documents in your ``index.rst``
-- run ``make html`` in the docs folder to build your site for testing purposes
+- run ``make html`` in the docs folder to build your site for testing purposes.
+Sphinx will build you a searchable site with nicely formatted navigation.
 - Push your changes to GitHub

 For a detailed walkthrough, please see the `official ReadTheDocs getting started guide <https://docs.readthedocs.io/en/latest/getting_started.html>`_.

-We use RST format to write our documentation.
+For RTD integration we recommend using reStructuredText (RST) to write your documentation.
 It might seem a little more complicated than markdown (and it is), but it's also more powerful.
 The choice is yours for which format to use.

-Link documents to your ``index.rst`` and Sphinx will build you a searchable site with nicely formatted navigation.

-ReadTheDocs also provides some really awesome **versioning** tools, allowing you to post releases of the documentation so users can go back and find older documentation with almost no effort on your part.
+ReadTheDocs also provides **versioning** tools, allowing you to post releases of the documentation so users can go back and find older documentation with almost no effort on your part.

 What should my documentation include?
 -------------------------------------